Colin-Whelan/Colin-Whelan.github.io/_posts/2022-10-03-organic-shapes.md

 # Where is this supported?

-This techniques works everywhere except AOL/Yahoo mail, and Outlook does require VML.
+This techniques works everywhere except AOL/Yahoo mail where it is square.
+Outlook support requires some novel VML code.
 I've developed a tool to automatically create the VML as doing it manually is very time consuming.
 [Check out my VML Pather tool for various VML generation needs.](https://vml-pather.glitch.me/)

-Using classes, different mobile or darkmode designs are easy as ever, no considerations needed.

 ## Borders